公 法 评 论 你们必晓得真理,真理必叫你们得以自由。 |

 later.
 Both the argument of Machiavelli and the theory of international relations

 resort to history as a methodological tool.
-History is less a spiritual adventure than a
+History is less a spiritual adventure

 place of repetition where passions and human interests are identically expressed.